melekes/homeonrails.com/content/post/2019-04-17-lessons-learned-from-my-first-podcast-appearance.md

 guys!
 So what you end up listening is the edited (often abridged) version, not the original conversation.

-You can listen to the episode with me [here](https://basicblockradio.com/e068/).
+You can listen to the episode [here](https://basicblockradio.com/e068/).

 <!--more-->